Forgesafe/CAPolicyFramework/README.md

 The reasoning behind this policy is rooted in creating a secure digital environment.
 Requiring compliant devices eliminates vulnerabilities posed by unmanaged and potentially compromised devices, as these may not adhere to the organization's security protocols.
 By default, each policy created from templates in Entra ID is created in report-only mode.
 We recommended organizations test and monitor usage, to ensure the intended result, before turning on each policy.

+**o BAS015Block-AllApps-AllUsers-DeviceFlowAuthenticationTransfer**
+(Block device code flow and authentication transfer for guest users)

+This policy restricts users from utilizing device code flow and authentication transfer methods within the organization's applications.
+Device code flow is a method where a user initiates authentication on one device and completes it on another, commonly used in scenarios where input capabilities are limited.
+Authentication transfer allows a user to authenticate in one application and then use that authentication token to access another application.
+By blocking these methods for users, the policy aims to enhance security and prevent unauthorized access through potentially vulnerable authentication pathways, ensuring that only appropriate authentication mechanisms are used for user access.

 ## Data sensitivity-based Access Control